Omniworld/Starbound_Beta_Linux_Server_Scripts/README.md

 To update your Starbound to the latest version available just execute **update.sh** and put in your Steam login information.

-If you just want to start the Starbound server just use **serverstart.sh** to start it without the complimentary scripts.
+If you just want to start the Starbound server just use **restart.sh** to start it without the complimentary scripts.

 How to display playercount etc?